Trains in Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Rome from Madrid here.
+Last checked on 1/26/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Rome from Madrid.

-When departing from Rome, you have various bus station options to start your route from including Rome, Tiburtina Station, Rome, Termini (G) and Rome, Roma Ostiense.
-When arriving in Madrid, you can end your journey in bus stations like Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When taking a bus from Rome, you have a couple of bus stations you can depart from including Rome, Termini (G), Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.
+When you arrive in Madrid, your bus can arrive in bus stations including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.

-Omio customers book a bus from Roma Termini to Madrid, Estación Sur/Gare routière Méndez Alvaro - 83 most frequently for this route.
+Omio customers traveling this route book their buses from Roma Termini to Madrid, Estación Sur/Gare routière Méndez Alvaro - 83.